If you’re looking for a drink with a rich, smoky taste that’ll warm up your belly, it’s hard to beat scotch.

 But depending on your mood, scotch cocktails might be even better.

-Too often, when people hear the word “cocktail,” I think their minds go straight to pink, fruity drinks with plenty of sugar and pizzazz.
+Too often, when people hear the word “cocktail,” their minds go straight to pink, fruity drinks with plenty of sugar & pizzazz.

 However, those aren’t the only cocktails you can enjoy, even if that’s how every girl’s night out movie makes it seem.

-So if you’re looking for a more distinguished mixed drink that’s perfect for practically any occasion, check out this list of 20 scotch cocktails.
+So if you’re looking for more distinguished recipes perfect for practically any occasion, check out this list of 20 scotch cocktails.

 Of all the scotch cocktails from which you can choose, the old-fashioned is probably the most famous.